- Port area

-As the capital of the White Isle, Ibiza Town (Eivissa in Catalan) is the heart of the island and home to beautiful historic sites as well as offering visitors all that a Mediterranean city should.
-From the gorgeous harbour which is overlooked by the fortified walls of Dalt Vila to the cobbled paths of the old town, Ibiza Town truly captivates the magic and beauty of the island.
-As a compact and pedestrian friendly town parking spaces can be hard to find (even though there is a new and big outdoor parking space just off the port) so consider walking, taking a taxi or a bus.
+Ibiza Town (Eivissa in Catalan) is the capital of the island and the heart of Ibiza.
+From the gorgeous harbour which is overlooked by the fortified walls of Dalt Vila to the cobbled paths of the old town, Ibiza Town truly captures the magic and beauty of the island.
+As a compact, pedestrian-friendly town, parking spaces can be hard to find (even though there is a big new car park space just by the port) so consider walking, taking a taxi or a bus.

-To escape the city buzz take a moment to grab a coffee from the tree-lined Plaza del Parque area which attracts anything from magicians to random performers as evening approaches.
-Whilst being perfect for a daytime excursion, Ibiza Town also comes alive at night with entertainers, music and markets which attract a strong crowd each night.
+To escape the city buzz take a moment to grab a coffee in the tree-lined Plaza del Parque area next to the Paseo Vara de Rey in the centre of the town, which attracts anything from magicians to random performers as evening approaches.
+Whilst being perfect for a daytime excursion, Ibiza Town also comes alive at night with entertainers, music and markets attracting a large, diverse crowd every night.

-A little out of the hustle and bustle of Ibiza Town sits Marina Botafoch and Ibiza Nueva, true beauty spots for the rich and famous – and nosey.
+On the other side of the harbour, out of the hustle and bustle of the port area, sit Marina Botafoch and Ibiza Nueva, true beauty spots for the rich and famous.
 Here you will find the more glamorous venues such as El Madrigal and Sushipoint which all offer tantalising food and drink accompanied by stunning views of Ibiza Town.
-With so many places to visit this area becomes a real attraction over the weekend as it is the perfect place to mingle, dance and enjoy a cocktail – or two, so what's stopping you?

-The luxurious dinner show restaurant Lío – the old El Divino, , also sits nearby and hosts a range of high calibre events such as Carl Cox's 50th birthday... glamorous and luxurious are the words that spring to mind.
-Not forgetting the Cipriani which is located within the 5 star Ibiza Gran Hotel near Pacha; both are top end places with high end cuisine - expect to see familiar faces from world class models to headlining DJ's.
-Less luxurious, but with a much more local feel is Veto (ex Grial), which is very close to both Booom and Pacha - perfect for a drink or two on the way to the clubs!
+The luxurious dinner show-restaurant Lío is situated in the Ibiza Nueva marina.
+With an incredibly high standard of performers (think Cirque du Soleil) and a glamorous setting with views of the castle and port area, Lio is one of the most popular and expensive venues on the island.
+Don't forget Cipriani, a gourmet temple which is located within the 5 star Ibiza Gran Hotel near Pacha.
+Less luxurious, but with a much more local feel is Veto (ex Grial), which is very close to Pacha - perfect for a drink or two on the way to the clubs!

 If you like daytime clubbing, make sure you hit one of the many boat parties departing from Ibiza town.